ChuWeiChang/MRI-magnetization-and-imbalance-gain-plotter/README.md

 Notes
 -----
-- `imbalanced_gain_simulator.py` uses the `phantominator` package to create a Shepp-Logan phantom image.
-If you don't have it installed, install it with `pip` or replace the phantom call with another image array.
 - `imbalanced_gain_simulator.py` shows how changing real and imaginary gains in k-space affects the reconstructed image magnitude.
 The file contains short comments explaining the FFT and reconstruction steps.

 License